 Enhanced Capacity Building in Emergency and Surgical Care in Rural Ghana via eHealth Technology (2017)

-Ziad Sifri, MD, Department of Surgery, Rutgers New Jersey Medical School
+Ziad Sifri, Department of Surgery, New Jersey Medical School

-Harsh Sule, MD, Department of Emergency Medicine, Rutgers New Jersey Medical School
+Harsh Sule, Department of Emergency Medicine, New Jersey Medical School

 In rural Ghana, treatable conditions lead to disability, poverty, and in extreme circumstances, death, due to the limited availability of specialists and specialty training, especially in emergency and surgical care.
 Tetteh Quarshie Memorial Hospital is a 100-bed district hospital in Mampong, Ghana, that acts as a training center for family medicine residents and where surgical cases are performed by just one surgeon.
 Associate Professor of Surgery Ziad Sifri has been involved in the hospital since 2013, leading a team of fellow New Jersey Medical School faculty in providing clinical support and training.
 This project is a collaboration between Tetteh Quarshie Memorial Hospital, the Rutgers New Jersey Medical School Department of Emergency Medicine, and the Rutgers New Jersey Medical School Department of Surgery.
 The eHealth approach, using technology to expand capacity in rural Ghana, recognizes the challenges inherent to global health development, such as limited time and funding for on-the-ground engagement.
 This model will be operationalized via semi-annual site visits to conduct/update needs assessments, and via on-site skills training coupled with online collaboration and training.
 The eHealth efforts will focus on building an eLibrary for local use, live-streaming of routine didactic/educational sessions conducted at Rutgers New Jersey Medical School, case-based teaching through online sessions, and other academic collaboration.